A General Framework for Bayes Structured Linear Models: More results on sparse linear regression

 for any constant $D>D_{\lambda,\rho}$ with some constants $M,C'$ only depending on $\lambda,\rho,D$. \end{thm} The result of convergence under the $\ell_{\infty}$ norm is obtained under the assumption $\tau s^*\leq 1/9$.
-Such assumption was also made in \cite{donoho2006stable,bunea2008consistent,lounici2008sup,castillo2014}, and it implies the restricted eigenvalue $\kappa_2$ defined in (\ref{eq:RE21}) to be bounded away from $0$ \citep{zhang2008sparsity}.
+Such assumption was also made in \cite{donoho2006stable,bunea2008consistent,lounici2008sup,castillo2014}.
+It implies the restricted eigenvalue $\kappa_2$ defined in (\ref{eq:RE21}) to be bounded away from $0$ \citep{zhang2008sparsity}.
 The convergence rate $\sqrt{\frac{\log p}{n}}$ is optimal under the $\ell_{\infty}$ norm.
 Moreover, with a standard minimal signal strength assumption, Theorem \ref{thm:sup} immediately implies model selection consistency under the posterior distribution.

-While the optimal convergence result for $\ell_{\infty}$ norm is well known in the frequentist literature for sparse linear regression, an analogous result for regression with group sparsity is perhaps still open.
+While the optimal convergence result for $\ell_{\infty}$ norm is well known in the frequentist literature for sparse linear regression, an analogous result for regression with group sparsity is not stated in literature.
 We provide a Bayes solution to this problem.
-For simplicity of presentation, we consider the case of identity design $Y=B+W\in\mathbb{R}^{p\times m}$, and the result for the case of a more general design can be derived in a similar way.
+For simplicity of presentation, we consider the case of identity design $Y=B+W\in\mathbb{R}^{p\times m}$.
+The result for the case of a more general design can be derived in a similar way.
 For any subset $T\subset[p]\times[m]$, let $r(T)=\{i\in[p]:(\{i\}\times[m])\cap T\neq \varnothing\}$ denote the the rows selected by the set $T$.
-The prior $\Pi$ we use is defined through the following sampling procedure. \begin{enumerate} \item Sample $T\sim \pi$ in $\{T: T\subset[p]\times[m]\}$ with
+The prior $\Pi$ we use is defined through the following sampling procedure: \begin{enumerate} \item Sample $T\sim \pi$ in $\{T: T\subset[p]\times[m]\}$ with